Recursive Tree Grammar Autoencoders: Method

 \section{Method}

-Our approach is to train a variational autoencoder for trees, where we construct the encoder as a bottom-up parser, the decoder as a regular tree grammar, and the reconstruction loss as the crossentropy between the true rules generating the input tree and the rules chosen by the decoder.
-An example auto-encoding computation is shown in Figure~\ref{fig:approach}.
-Because our encoding and decoding schemes are closely related to recursive neural networks \cite{Pollack1990,Sperduti1994,Sperduti1997}, we call our approach \emph{recursive tree grammar autoencoders} (RTG-AEs).
+Our proposed architecture is a variational autoencoder for trees, where we construct the encoder as a bottom-up parser, the decoder as a regular tree grammar, and the reconstruction loss as the crossentropy between the true rules generating the input tree and the rules chosen by the decoder.
+An example autoencoding computation is shown in Figure~\ref{fig:approach}.
+Because our encoding and decoding schemes are closely related to recursive neural networks \citep{Pollack1990,Sperduti1997,Sperduti1994}, we call our approach \emph{recursive tree grammar autoencoders} (RTG-AEs).
 We now introduce each of the components in turn.